Danny Andrawes 16 January 2022

 Your goals

-Another important thing to consider when weighing up Google Ads and Facebook Ads?
+Another important thing to consider when weighing up Google Ads vs Facebook Ads?
+Your goals.

 While both platforms can be useful at all stages of the funnel, each has strengths in certain areas.